 Utilizing social media platforms like YouTube, Facebook, LinkedIn, Twitter, Instagram and TikTok are all great ways to connect with potential customers for free.
 Post updates about your business, share behind-the-scenes content, and engage with your followers to build a loyal following.
 No need to pay and promote posts when getting started.
 Simply share valuable high-quality content on a regular basis and watch your audience grow.
 Blogging and writing well-written and informative posts can also do wonders for your business.
 Not only does it help establish you as an expert in your field, but it also provides valuable content for your website, which can help improve your search engine rankings.
 By consistently creating and sharing valuable content, you will start showing up on the first page of Google for certain key searches.
 These inbound marketing strategies take time to build but eventually your audience will find your business without having to go through paid ads.

 Freemium tools like HubSpot CRM and SemRush can help you reach your audience faster than ever with a combination of inbound and outbound marketing strategies.
 Both platforms have free plans that offer tremendous value in terms of sales and marketing.
-There are also hundreds of other marketing strategies you can use to effectively promote your business without spending a fortune.
+Google Analytics can help you measure your web performance for free and Datakyu will help you create website tracking events to be used with Google Analytics, at no cost.
+There are hundreds of other marketing strategies you can use to effectively promote your business without spending a fortune.

 Registering Your Business

 You're doing great and ready to start making money.
 You have the choice to operate a business under your legal name as a self-employed individual, at no cost.
 That's right, if you use your own name on the invoices you send out, you don't need any registration process.
 You simply declare your business income and business expenses on your personal tax return, it's that simple.